-Of all the pests you may have to deal with in your garden, root aphids, or Phylloxera have the potential to be the costliest and most destructive.
+Of all the pests you may have to deal with in your garden, root aphids or Phylloxera, have the potential to be the costliest and most destructive.
 Being able to identify the problem as early as possible is key.

 Root Aphid Identification

-Aphids have a unique and complicated life-cycle of up to 18 stages, depending on species.
+Aphids have a unique and complicated life cycle of up to 18 stages, depending on the species.
 However, they don’t change much in appearance as they grow or between species, and don’t have a larval/pupal stage to look for.
 This is good news since even though they are easily mistaken for other problems, they will have a hard time hiding from your watchful eye once you know what to look for.

 Root Aphid Life-Cycle

 In the aphid’s primary lifecycle, they are commonly called “crawlers,” since they are wingless and crawl through media looking for roots.
 Once they find a root, they will latch on and multiply.
-Crawlers don’t lay eggs, instead they breed and give live birth.
+Crawlers don’t lay eggs, instead, they breed and give live birth.
 This means even a single aphid can start an infestation.
 Juveniles and adults tend to be under 0.5 millimeters in size, brownish in color, with wide round abdomens and six legs.

 Not a Mealybug